TOTAL SOLAR ECLIPSE AUSTRALIA 2023

 This will be the highlight of our total solar eclipse cruise!
 We plan to steer to a place where we can see the most totality—approximately 1 minute 4 seconds (determined by our location) which is about 7 seconds longer than our land tour group.
 The path width in the figure above is a mere 42km/26 miles.
-Initially we will anchor off Barrow Island and watch the spectacle from here.
+Initially we will anchor off Barrow Island [exact area and location TO BE DETERMINED and subject to modification during the cruise based on weather, tides, and other factors] and watch the spectacle from here.
 The Moon will begin its passage in front of the Sun’s disc starting at 10:07am local time (GMT+8); then starting at 11:33am totality will begin.
 The Sun/Moon will join at an elevation of 55 degrees, azimuth 20 degrees.
 Finally the Sun will regain its normal brilliance at 1:06pm.
 (Actual eclipse times will be determined once the final ship location has been decided).

 Paul D. Maley providing a pre-eclipse briefing.
 Lynn Palmer photo.

 Lawrence Tulissi took these photos to create a time sequenced montage of the eclipse leading up to totality on our July 2019 cruise from Tahiti.

 Total eclipse of the Sun as photographed by Eliot M. Herman on our land trip from La Serena, Chile in July 2019.